RivkaRevivo/Ex4/README.md

 When the game is finished , you can view a full time-lined statistics of game and personal results history , which is nice to improve.
 Also you can view your rank compared to other class mates to the specific game choosen by user.

+In this project you will need to use the J'ars:
+- Jdk 11
+- download the folder "Ex4_OOP" and add the 3 J'ars files to the project.